 Looking forward to a biological and biotechnological patent, sequence listing is inevitable to your patent application.
 Make sure you prepare the sequences that are as per the standards and are free from sequence listing errors.

 Abiding the sequence listing rules is as important as following the other patent application guidelines.
 In this article, we will learn the common mistakes that people commit while preparing sequence listings that ultimately lead to the rejection of their application at the patent office.
-You must avoid them at any cost to create a seamless patent application for a quick approval.
+Also, you must avoid them at any cost to create a seamless patent application for a quick approval.

 You may also read what Sequence Analysis is.

-Common Types of Sequence Listing Errors to avoid:
+Common Types of Sequence Listing Errors to avoid

 Avoiding errors and pertaining to guidelines is something very crucial when it comes to preparing a patent application.
 And it becomes even more critical when you have your sequence listing attached to your patent application.
 Nevertheless, it is possible to prepare a seamless sequence listing if prepared with much caution and patience and obviously by having a few up-to-the-mark tools at hand.

-Let us now scrutinize the sequence listing errors that have been commonly observed:
+Let us now scrutinize the sequence listing errors that have been commonly observed.

 - Files not being submitted as plain text